JadduVenkataSatyaSai156/Python-DSA/README.md

 # This repositary includes programs in python where i implemented dynamic linear data structures based on my understanding.
-Feel free be a critique as learning is undergone thorugh understanding various perspectives.
+Feel free to be a critique as learning is undergone thorugh understanding various perspectives.